-required for an archive to begin.38 Yet it is hardly stable; rather, what is housed at the museum can be viewed as part of a noisy assemblage of documents, experiences, and images that span vast geographic distances, from the archives of Delft or The Hague and the personal archives on our computers to our project documents stored in the cloud.
+Only on accession to the collections of the museum did the trunk and its contents achieve the temporal and spatial stability (what Derrida calls domiciliation) required for an archive to begin.38 And yet it is hardly stable: what is housed at the museum can rather be viewed as part of a noisy assemblage of documents, experiences, and images that span vast geographical distances, from the archives of Delft or The Hague, to the personal archives on our computers, to our project documents stored in the cloud.
 Noisier still are the voices recorded in these letters frozen in transit, voices that were intended to communicate across distance and time.
 Our challenge is to animate them again.

 Merely attempting to read the letters as we have been trained to read presents significant challenges.
 Many writers spelled phonetically in their local dialects, their handwriting as frequently chaotic as it is beautiful.
-Some of the letter writers were in fact barely literate: their letters lack punctuation, and words are run together as they would have been spoken.39 Indeed, one can best understand these letters as a written record of an oral tradition.
+Some of the letter-writers were in fact barely literate: their letters lack punctuation and words are run together as they would have been spoken.
+39 Indeed, one can best understand these letters as a written record of an oral tradition.
 The only way to comprehend the content of these letters is, quite literally, to give them voice.
 Around 1702, for example, Nicolas Beaujean, a musician from Nancy, wrote to his brother in The Hague: